-Why this should be used:

-- It accurately describes the process of deliberate and calculated destruction of Palestinian properties caused by the Israeli occupying forces. - The Israeli state often puts the onus on Palestinians, justifying the destruction of properties, for example by blaming them for not having the correct permits.
-These narratives obscure the fact that it is practically impossible for many Palestinians to get these documents.
-Moreover, given that these permits are issued by Israel, the state's justification of house demolitions based on the non-issue of the same permits is an example of a rather cruel circular logic.
+Palestinians are 'at times' Why this should made to destroy their own be used: properties by the command of Israeli officials, to avoid It accurately describes • D having to foot the bill on top the process of deliberate of the loss of their home. and calculated destruction of Palestinian At times, Israeli authorities properties caused by the demolish Palestinian Israeli occupying forces. properties as a punitive The Israeli state often measure.
+For example, puts the onus on family members of a Palestinians, justifying the suspected 'terrorist' are destruction of properties, likely to have their home for example by blaming destroyed.
+This form of them for not having the collective punishment correct permits.
+These violates international law. narratives obscure the According to the UN Office fact that it is practically for the Coordination of impossible for many Humanitarian Affairs Palestinians to get these (OCHA), between 2009documents.
+Moreover, 2022 the recorded total given that these permits of Palestinian structures are issued by Israel, the that have been destroyed state's justification of across the occupied West house demolitions based Bank, is 8,182.
+This has led to on the non-issue of the displacement of 12,148 the same permits is an Palestinians. example of a rather cruel circular logic.
+This process is used to facilitate the construction, as well as extension, of Israeli settlements, and the intensification of Israeli control over land.